-To turn off access to precise location information for your tablet, go to + Settings > Personal > Location access and slide the switch to Off.
-IMPORTANT: Turning off location access for your tablet also turns it off for Google Now, other Google apps, and third-party apps.
-That means that no apps can receive your precise location information and many useful features will be disabled.
+To turn off access to precise location information for your phone, go to # Settings

+Personal > Location access and slide the switch to Off.

+IMPORTANT: Turning off location access for your phone also turns it off for Google Now, other Google apps, and third-party apps.
+That means that no apps can receive your precise location information and many useful features will be disabled